 - a grind of black pepper

-- 1 heaped tsp nutritional yeast powder
+- 1 heaped tsp brewers yeast powder or nutritional yeast flakes

 - 1 heaped tbsp plain flour